JetBrains/intellij-sdk-docs/topics/ui/controls/progress_indicators.md

 ![](tree_loader_corner.png)

 If processes start simultaneously and have the same execution time, place the loader in the top right corner of the area.
-For example, in the Push dialog repositories are loaded at the same time.
+For example, in the <control>Push</control> dialog repositories are loaded at the same time.
 Loaders in each line will blink at the same time and will look distracting.

 ![](tree_loader_push.png)

 If the top right corner of the area is taken with content and there is no space for the loader, show the progress bar at the top of the tool window.
 For example, the VCS Log tool window has a progress bar at the top when the content is loading or during searching.

 ![](progress_tool_window.png)